James Credle

-James Credle (February 7, 1945 – April 15, 2023) was an American academic administrator, counselor, and Veterans and LGBT rights activist.
+James Credle (February 7, 1945 – April 15, 2023) was an American academic administrator, counselor, and Veterans and LGBTQ rights activist.
 He was assistant dean of student affairs at Rutgers University–Newark and was a founding member of several Veterans and LGBTQ associations.
 For his actions in the Vietnam War, Credle received the Purple Heart, Bronze Star Medal with "V" device, Gallantry Cross, and an Army Commendation Medal.

 Early life

 Credle was born on February 7, 1945, in Mesic, North Carolina during the time of Jim Crow laws.
 He was one of 14 children, seven boys and seven girls.
 As a child, he knew he was gay, but didn't know what gay meant, other than how the church described it, and he was picked on because he was thought of as a "sissie."
 His sister protected him from bullies, and his family was supportive of him being gay.
 He was a good student, and a good athlete in school.
 His mother was a dayworker and his father worked part-time as a carpenter; he looked up to his mother growing up, but James Baldwin was his first role model.
 Credle attended a segregated high school in 1962, and described it as "degrading of black people;"he also describes the feeling at the time that fighting against racism would lead to retaliation.
 Credle and his siblings worked through high school to supplement the family income.
 He worked in fields picking cotton, potatoes, corn, and cabbage.
 He later worked in a crab factory.
 His family were members of Mount Olive Baptist Church where he sang in the choir, but he struggled to accept the idea of a white god, and found the teachings of the church to be hypocritical.
 Credle graduated from the all-black Pamlico County Training School in 1962.
 He moved that year to Newark, New Jersey to work at the Veteran's Administration Hospital in Lyons with his aunt and uncle.
 However, he found that Newark was segregated by race and class, despite being a northern city.
 When asked about his experience of coming out, he said that it is a lifelong process, and that he doesn't try to hide his gay identity.